 Once the decision to change the PSA is taken in the network, the AF is informed.
 Based on this information, a decision may be taken from an entity out of the 3GPP scope to relocate the EAS.
 A first phase is defined where the EAS relocation (e.g. select the target EAS, transfer UE's application context, etc) is started.
 During this phase, the 3GPP network also prepares the PSA change, e.g. selects the target PSA2, instantiates MPTCP Proxy if not already running, transfers the UE's MPTCP context to the target PSA2, and establishes a sub-flow between the UE and the target PSA2, etc.).
 This preparation phase enables the last phase, i.e. the relocation completion, to be finalized very quickly, without disturbing the data exchange.

 The completion phase, (e.g. enabling the usage of the MPTCP sub-flow to the target PSA2, establishment of a TCP session toward the target EAS, etc.) may be triggered upon receipt of AF response to a Late Notification and it may then finalize the PSA change and EAS relocation very quickly, without disturbing the data exchange.

-Two MPTCP proxies do not share receive window.

-Editor's note: It is FFS whether it is compliant to IETF MPTCP architecture.

-Editor's note: It is FFS how two MPTCP proxies share the MPTCP control block defined in RFC 8684 [27].Next change
+To align with the IETF MPTCP architecture, it is proposed that the UE that supports MPTCP functionality is communicated with a virtual host with MPTCP proxy functionality distributed in two PSA UPFs.
+In this solution, at the same time, only one MPTCP subflow is used as a regular path to transmit user data and the other one is used as a backup path.

+Figure 6.39.1-2: MPTCP functionality in UE and MPTCP proxy functionality in a virtual host in CN side

+An MPTCP Control Block, as defined [RFC8684], contains variables that track the progress and state of an MPTCP Session and a set of linked TCP control blocks that correspond to the subflows that have been established.
+The MPTCP Session context, transferred during the preparation phase, includes the variables to track the progress and state of the MPTCP Session but does not include the linked TCP control blocks as these are related to the subflows which remain on the initial PSA1. i.e. are not transferred to the target PSA2.

+The MPTCP Session context needs to be transferred on the target PSA2 during the preparation phase to enable the creation of a new subflow from the target PSA2 toward the peer UE.
+However, since data transfer has potentially continued during the preparation phase, the MPTCP Session sequence number may need to be updated at the completion phase, prior to start using the subflow created from the target PSA2.

+The receive window is transferred to the target MPTCP Proxy as part of the MPTCP Context and is expected to be re-used by the target MPTCP proxy however, its value may be modified on target PSA2 based on the target PSA2 capacities (e.g. available memory for receive buffer).
+As specified in [RFC8684], the receive window is sent with every packet thus the receiving UE may adapt to the new value, if needed.

+The MPTCP Session context transfer has no impact on MPTCP operations and neither MPTCP architecture, i.e. starting a new subflow, data transfer over subflows, closing a subflow, changing subflow priority, are not modified.
+It is still possible to have one or multiple subflows associated to the same MPTCP Session.
+The MPTPC Session transfer is transparent to the UE’s application layer.

+Next change

 6.39.2 Procedures